 The National Electricity Market (NEM) serves almost 90% of Australia’s population, but faces significant challenges as electricity generation shifts away from thermal electricity generation, towards a more diverse but intermittent portfolio of fuels, such as wind and solar, backed up by dispatchable generation, such as pumped hydro.
 The power system is also adapting to changing patterns of consumer demand, predominately caused by the uptake of residential solar power.

 This transition will need to be effectively managed to ensure the reliability, security and affordability of electricity for users.

-There is an opportunity to optimise the National Electricity Market (NEM) by improving connections between different regions and increasing system strength.
-Improved connections between Queensland, New South Wales and Victoria can defer the need for major capital investment, increase competition in the NEM and improve network reliability.
+In the near-term, there is an opportunity to optimise the NEM by increasing system connectivity, strength and transfer capacity.
+This can defer the need for major capital investment and increase competition in the NEM.

-Medium- to longer-term connectivity and reliability improvements to the NEM are also included in the Infrastructure Priority List as a High Priority Initiative.
+Medium- to longer-term uncertainty of managing the transition to a more diverse portfolio of fuels is also included in the Infrastructure Priority List as a High Priority Initiative.

-- increasing transfer capacity between the New South Wales, Queensland and Victoria NEM regions
+increasing transfer capacity between the Queensland, New South Wales, and Victoria NEM regions

-- reducing network congestion for existing and committed renewable energy developments in western and north¬western Victoria
+reducing network congestion for existing and committed renewable energy developments in western and northwestern Victoria

-- improving network system strength in South Australia.
+improving network system strength in South Australia.

-The investments and their timing will also be subject to detailed assessment of their costs and benefits by network infrastructure owners.
+The investments and their timing will be subject to detailed assessment of their costs and benefits by network infrastructure owners.

 Proponent(s) to be identified.